Amazn1234/cs305Mod5/README.md

   * Project Announcement

 ## License
-This project is licensed uner the MIT License.
+This project is licensed under the MIT License.